Skip to main content

 Commercial property transactions including the sale of office buildings, retail properties, industrial warehouses, and mixed-use developments require carefully negotiated warranty provisions that address the specific risks associated with commercial real estate, including environmental contamination, building code compliance, zoning restrictions, lease obligations, and existing financing.
 Commercial buyers typically conduct extensive due diligence and negotiate representations and warranties tailored to the specific risks of the property being acquired.

 Vendor take-back mortgage arrangements (ventes avec prise en charge d'hypotheque or pretes-achats) where the seller provides financing to the buyer secured by a hypothec on the property require formal notarial instruments documenting both the transfer of title and the hypothecary guarantee.
-The warranty provisions of the sale must be coordinated with the security arrangements to ensure the vendor's priority as a hypothecary creditor in the event of default by the buyer.
+The warranty provisions of the sale must be coordinated with the security arrangements to confirm the vendor's priority as a hypothecary creditor in the event of default by the buyer.

 Estate sales and successions involving the transfer of immovable property from a deceased's estate to heirs or third-party buyers require warranty provisions that account for the limited knowledge of the estate representatives about the property's condition and history.
 Estate sales are often made without warranty or with limited warranty, reflecting the practical reality that the estate's representatives may have less information about the property than the original owner.